peytondmurray/minimal-mistakes/_posts/2019-02-12-multigrid-solve-odes.md

 # Why Is This So Slow???

-Going back to $\ref{eq:ref4}$ you can see that at each iteration, the value of $v_i$ can only be affected by neighboring points.
-It therefore takes a lot of iterations for values of $v$ on one end of the lattice to have any effect on the other end.
+Going back to ($\ref{eq:ref4}$) you can see that at each iteration, the value of $v_i$ is only affected by neighboring points.
+It therefore takes a lot of iterations - $n$ iterations for a grid of $n$ points - for values of $v$ on one end of the lattice to have any effect on the other end.
 This makes the Jacobi method great for relaxing initial guesses like this:

 <video autoplay="autoplay" loop="loop" width="1024" height="480">
   <source src="/assets/images/multigrid/jacobi_highfreq.mp4" type="video/mp4">
 </video>

 See how quickly it suppresses the high frequency components of the initial guess?
 After only a few iterations $v$ is relaxed into a more sensible form, but it takes a _lot_ more iterations to actually get it close to the real solution.
-On the other hand, it's pretty terrible for intial guesses like this:
+On the other hand, it's terrible for intial guesses like this:

 <video autoplay="autoplay" loop="loop" width="1024" height="480">
   <source src="/assets/images/multigrid/jacobi_lowfreq.mp4" type="video/mp4">
 </video>

 which only have low frequencies; it just takes too many iterations for it to get smoothed out and converge.
-This is the most important thing to realize about the Jacobi method: it's only good at smoothing out trial solutions which have high frequencies - it's useless at anything else.
+This is the most important point about the Jacobi method: it's only good at smoothing out trial solutions which have high frequencies - it's useless at anything else.

 # Multigrid

+At this point you might complain that the convergence in the examples above is slow because I used obviously bad initial guesses for $v$, and you'd be right.
+If our initial guesses were better, we wouldn't have to spend so much time iterating (of course, if your initial guess _is the exact solution_, you don't have to iterate at all...).
+We already know the convergence rate of the Jacobi method depends strongly on how many points are in the grid; so instead of trying to find the solution on the original grid with $n$ points (with spacing $h$), let's first use the Jacobi method on a coarse grid with $n/2$ points (with spacing $2h$) to try to improve our initial guess.

+![coarse_grid_jacobi]{:class="img-responsive"}

+After iterating the Jacobi solver 100 times, the error $e=f-Av$ is much smaller on the coarse $2h$ grid than it is on the original $h$ grid (though a lot more iterations are still needed to get close to the actual answer).
+The efficiency gains can be even greater if you move to even more coarse grids: